❮ Return to Our Work

 • 2022 – 2024: Managing Director and Head of Global Policy and Public Investment, DigitalBridge

 • DigitalBridge is an investment firm that invests in “…data centers, cell towers, fiber networks, small cells, and edge infrastructure.”.
-The company manages more than $80 billion on behalf of telecoms partners such as Boingo, Extenet and many other data centers and telecommunications infrastructure companies.
-For the firm, Adelstein helps the company manage risks, evaluate investment opportunities, and represent its interest before policymakers.
+The company manages more than $80 billion on behalf of telecoms partners such as Boingo, Extenet, and many other data centers and telecommunications infrastructure companies.
+For the firm, Adelstein helps the company manage risks, evaluate investment opportunities, and represent its interests before policymakers.

 The WIA is a lobbying organization that counts AT&T, Bell, Dish, T-Mobile, Qualcomm, and many more telecom companies among its members.
 As the president and CEO of the company, Adelstein led the company in advocating for spectrum auctions.
 The WIA has also advocated for deregulation in regards to building more wireless towers.